 Element Monitoring Variable Focus of Monitoring Methods and Loca ti ons(s) for Monitoring Frequency Lead Agency & Funding Source Requirements for Management Response Management Response other monitoring such as Invasive Species, Vegetation etc. Naturalization Naturalization Areas On site review of the naturalization areas listed in Table 12 to document health and condition of plantings.
 Review of succession progress (where applicable).
-May be combined with other monitoring such as Invasive Species, Vegetation etc. Every two years, beginning the year after initial naturalization efforts have taken place ESA Mg Team - Operating Budget Review the data collected every two years from monitoring to determine whether naturalization efforts have been effective or if additional effort required.
+May be combined with other monitoring such as Invasive Species, Vegetation etc. year ESA Mg Team - Operating Budget Review the data collected every two years from monitoring to determine whether naturalization efforts have been effective or if additional effort required.
 If additional effort is determined, implement management response.
 Development of a detailed naturalization plan if additional effort is required.
 ESA Management Committee to review plan prior to implementation.

-6.0 Continued Community Engagement
+Continued Community Engagement 6.0